 Amongst the recommendations was a call for greater clarity in financial markets.
 While LBMA does already issue clearing statistics for gold and silver, it acknowledged that this was not a full picture of the size of the global precious metals markets.
 Particularly given that many flows are simply netted off.
 Accordingly, London Bullion Market Association (LBMA), the international trade association that represents the wholesale over-the-counter (OTC) market for precious metals (Gold, Silver, Platinum, Palladium), issued a Request for Proposal (RfP) in 2016 to select a partner who could devise an appropriate mechanism to fully determine the size of the OTC traded market for gold, silver, platinum and palladium.

 The issuing of the RfP followed a strong positive response to the Request for Information with 20 entities submitting 17 responses.
 These entities included exchange groups, technology firms, brokers and data vendors.
 From these responses a short list of five service providers were selected to participate in the RfP process.
-In October 2016, LBMA Board announced that Simplitium (previously known as Boat Services Ltd), in a joint submission with Autilla, had been chosen to provide the interface for this project which is known as LBMA-i.
+In October 2016, LBMA Board announced that Simplitium (previously known as Boat Services Ltd), had been chosen to provide the interface for this project which is known as LBMA-i.
 It is mandatory for all LBMA members to participate in LBMA-i by reporting their transactions and there are sanctions for companies that do not comply.

 Not only will the true size of the market be known for the first time but the data collected will help form LBMA’s dialogue with regulators on matters such as NSFR and other measures under Basle 3’s Net Stable Funding Ratio.